 Whilst no one indicator is considered to be more significant than another, research from Hull University (2013) found that problems do not occur in isolation.
 Practitioners should move from 'considering' to 'suspecting' abuse when repeated concerns are noted or concerns across a range of the 'consider' indicators below are identified.
 If there are multiple indicators, and at least one is a 'suspect' indicator, practitioners should suspect abuse or neglect.
 All safeguarding enquiries will need to consider whether the alleged abuse indicates that other adults could be at risk.

 Table 1: When to consider organisational abuse (examples only)

-Lack of safeguarding Consider organisational abuse when: policy, procedure, safeguarding leadership or governance arrangements accountability or are unclear (for example, there is no registered manager governance or delegated safeguarding lead)
+Consider organisational abuse when: safeguarding leadership or governance arrangements are unclear (for example, there is no registered manager or delegated safeguarding lead)